christianalfoni/christianalfoni.github.io/_posts/2014-08-20-react-js-and-flux.md

 So the flow is: **DISPATCHER -> STORES -> COMPONENTS**.
 If a component wants to change state they have to send an intent to the dispatcher.
 In MVC, you often have: **MODEL <-> CONTROLLER <-> VIEW**, state is changed in both directions.
 So think of double digits of models, controllers and views, all going in both directions, crossing each other.
 It gets problematic!
 In FLUX though, it does not matter how complex your application gets, the flow is the same all over.
 And that is exactly what makes FLUX easy to work with.

 ### Looking at the code
-There is no official dispatcher and store library for flux, they are just concepts.
-So in this example I will use a FLUX library I built that has its own dispatcher and store concept, extending the React library itself.
+In this example I will use a FLUX library I built that has its own dispatcher and store, extending the React library itself.
 You can get more information on that here: [flux-react](https://github.com/christianalfoni/flux-react).

 **main.js**
 {% highlight javascript %}